-In 1975, the curriculum was revised and, from 1977 onwards, the focus turned towards the internationalisation of the school.
-The first exchange programme was established with Wharton in 1977.
-The number of English-language modules with an international focus expanded.
-In 1984, the four-year ‘doctorandus’ programme was launched.
-The first European CEMS master’s degree was conferred in 1991, a result of RSM’s assimilation into the prestigious CEMS network.
-Next to CEMS, RSM is a member of the PIM network, the EFMD network and of GMAC.
+Steps towards internationalisation were taken in 1975 when the curriculum was revised, and from 1977 onwards the focus turned towards internationalisation of the School.
+The first exchange programme was established with Wharton in 1977, and the number of English-language modules with an international focus expanded.
+In 1984, the four-year doctorandus programme was launched.
+The first European CEMS master degree was conferred in 1991, as a result of RSM’s assimilation into the prestigious international CEMS network.
+In addition to being a member of the CEMS consortium with its MSc in International Management/CEMS programme, RSM is also a member of the OneMBA consortium (for the Global Executive OneMBA).
+Other partners include the PIM network, the EFMD network, GMAC and ACE.

-In 2003, the international bachelor programme (IBA) was established – an English-language bachelor programme with a recruitment target of 50% of students from outside the Netherlands.
-As of 2006, all Master programmes are taught in English.
-Meanwhile the school has continued to internationalise, today claiming a place amongst the most international schools in Europe.
+In 2003, the international bachelor programme (IBA) – an English-language bachelor programme with a recruitment target of 50 per cent of students from outside the Netherlands – was established.
+From 2006, all master programmes have been taught in English.

 RSM was among the first European schools to receive AACSB accreditation in 1998.
-Even more, RSM is among the 1% (57) of schools worldwide with Triple Crown accreditation, meaning we are also AMBA (1996) and EQUIS (1998) accredited.
-Being triple accredited is an exclusive quality indicator and highlights our international reputation.
-RSM is also accredited by the Netherlands Academy of Arts and Science (KNAW) since 1999 and by the Dutch-Flemish Accreditation Organisation (NVAO) since 2007.
-More on accreditations..
+What’s more, RSM is among the 1 per cent (74) of schools worldwide with Triple Crown accreditation, meaning it also has AMBA (1996) and EQUIS (1998) accreditations.
+Triple accreditation is an indicator of exclusive quality and highlights RSM’s international reputation.

-In 2011, the school welcomed Steef van de Velde as a dean.
-He is professor of Operations Management & Technology and before this appointment he was Vice Dean of RSM.
-He holds an MSc (1985) in Econometrics from Erasmus School of Economics and a PhD in Mathematics and Computer Science from Eindhoven University of Technology.
+In 2011, the school appointed Steef van de Velde as dean.
+He is professor of operations management and technology at RSM; he was previously RSM’s vice-dean.
+He holds an MSc (1985) in econometrics from Erasmus School of Economics, and a PhD in mathematics and computer science from Eindhoven University of Technology.
 His research interests lie in the area of (behavioural) supply chain management and operational excellence.